QuantEcon/lecture-python.myst/lectures/rational_expectations.md

 #### Structure of the Law of Motion

-As you are asked to show in the exercises, the fact that the planner's problem is an LQ problem implies an optimal policy --- and hence aggregate law of motion --- taking the form
+As you are asked to show in the exercises, the fact that the planner's problem is an LQ control problem implies an optimal policy --- and hence aggregate law of motion --- taking the form

 ```{math}